OnionIoT/tau-lidar-camera/docs/quickstart.rst

 Set parameters:
 ---------------
+For multiple cameras, you may set them work on different channels, however if you have only one, set it to 0:

    camera.setModulationChannel(0)             ## autoChannelEnabled: 0, channel: 0

+Integration Time could be from 0 to 1000, depends on the reflectibility and distance of the target object, for an object in about 2-3 meters, you may try set it to 800:

    camera.setIntegrationTime3d(0, 800)        ## set integration time 0: 1000

+Noise level (Minimal Amplitude):

    camera.setMinimalAmplitude(0, 60)          ## set minimal amplitude 0: 80

+Distance range (mm)  to be colored:

    Camera.setRange(0, 4500)                   ## points in the distance range to be colored